Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Numerical Evaluation

 \subsection{Unstable Probability}

 In Figure \ref{fig:Pus_E_natu_natc}, we plot the unstable probability ${\mathbf{P}_{\rm{us}}}$ given by \eqref{Pus_E} as functions of the density of users $\lambda_u$ for different path loss exponents $\alpha$.
-The arrival rate of packets $\xi_0$ follows an exponential distribution with mean $0.01$.
-As the density of users $\lambda_u$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ increases due to the increase of the number of users in a given area $S$.
-When the density of users $\lambda_u$ increases to a large value, the unstable probability ${\mathbf{P}_{\rm{us}}}$ will approach to 1.
-It means that the BS reaches its maximum accommodation capacity and the users cannot be served successfully by the BS in this case.
-However, as the path loss exponent $\alpha$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ decreases gradually since the loss of packets at the communication links will reduce the number of packets arriving the queue and further reduce the unstable probability of the queue.
-Noted that, when the density of users $\lambda_u$ is very small, the unstable probability in the uniformly distributed case is less than that in the non-uniformly distributed case for the same $\lambda_u$.
-When the density of users continues to increase, the unstable probability in the uniformly distributed case will exceed that in the non-uniformly distributed case.
-Thus, when the arrival rate follows an exponential distribution, the stability of queue in the uniformly distributed case is better than that in the non-uniformly distributed case for small $\lambda_u$, and it is reversed for large $\lambda_u$.
+The packet arrival rate $\xi_i$ follows an exponential distribution with mean $0.01$.
+As the density of users $\lambda_u$ increases, the unstable probability ${\mathbf{P}_{\rm{us}}}$ increases due to the increase of the number of users.
+When the density of users $\lambda_u$ increases to a large value, the unstable probability ${\mathbf{P}_{\rm{us}}}$ approaches to one.
+As shown in Figure 13, when the density of users is small, the unstable probability in non-uniformly distributed case is larger than that in uniformly distributed case.
+Nevertheless, when the density of users is large, it is reversed that the unstable probability in non-uniformly distributed case become smaller than that in uniformly distributed case.
+The observation can be interpreted as that when the density of users is small, if users are uniformly distributed in space, the probability of a BS being overburdened is small.
+However, if users are non-uniformly distributed when the density of users is small, the probability of a BS being overburdened increases.
+Therefore, in the case of small density of users, the unstable probability of the queues in uniformly distributed case is smaller than that in non-uniformly distributed case.
+On the other hand, when the density of users is large, if users are uniformly distributed in space, almost most BSs in the network are overburdened, and the proportion of BSs with unstable queues is large.
+However, if users are non-uniformly distributed in space, the amount of traffic at different BSs become polarized, i.e. either extremely heavy or extremely light.
+Compared with the uniformly distributed case, the number of BSs with light traffic increases, leading to decrease of the unstable probability.